ecaron/smart-nightlight-manager/README.md

 ## Why Does This Exist?
 I wanted my kids to have a nightlight in their room that:

-* Had programmable color
+* Had programmable color & brightness
 * Had an adjustable timer (turns off X minutes after being turned on)
 * Had an interface to show history of button pushes (so I can see when they were awake)
-* Schedule the light to change color on a schedule (so at 7am it turns to blue to indicate "Ok, it's morning time!")
+* Schedule the light to change color on a schedule (so at 7am it turns to blue to indicate "Ok, it's morning time!").
+This is great for sleep training!

+### Other Great Uses
+* Our [kitchen lightstrips](https://www2.meethue.com/en-us/lightstrips) now turn on at 9pm, and off at 7am, to provide a great evening ambience.

 ## Live Demos
 | Demo of button turning light on  |